AMReX-Astro/Castro/docs_new/source/Verification.rst

 We use a publically available code, sedov3.f :raw-latex:`\cite{timmes_sedov_code}`, to generate the analytic solutions.

-The  implementation of the Sedov problem is in Exec/hydro_tests/Sedov.
+The Castro implementation of the Sedov problem is in Exec/hydro_tests/Sedov.
-A number of different inputs/probin files are provided, corresponding to different Sedov/ geometries.
+A number of different inputs/probin files are provided, corresponding to different Sedov/Castro geometries.
 The main ones are:

 [Table:Sod]